adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 refactorings.

 First reason not to use an exception is that this doesn't seem like an EXCEPTIONAL CIRCUMSTANCE.
-I'm going to make anothe leap and assume that 'username' is not really hard coded and it came from user input.
+I'm going to make another leap of faith and assume that 'username' is not really hard coded and it came from user input.
 User input is going to be bad.
 This is never exceptional.
 Now you are just using an exception as [flow